slackhappy/einklightswitch/README.md

 Once you see a message like `INFO: Server up on port X`, you should be able to connect to the server using your phone or computer with a web browser if you are on the same wireless network.

+## Installing the server to run at boot
+The service can be installed to run at boot so when you power up your pi, it runs automatically.
+Once you are happy with how it works, run `sudo setup.py install`.
+This will install and enable a systemd unit that will start at boot.
+If you use the default port 80, you don't need to specify a port when accessing the webpage.
+If you have only one raspberry pi on your network, in most cases, you can go to http://raspberrypi/ (or whatever you have set the hostname to using `raspi-config` and it should just work.